nguyenphuminh/catniff/docs/documentation.md

 * `public value: number[] | number`: Holds the tensor value as either a flat number array or a number, it is `Tensor.flatten(value)` behind the scenes.
 * `public readonly shape: readonly number[]`: Holds the tensor shape, uses `options.shape` if provided, `Tensor.getShape(value)` otherwise.
 * `public readonly strides: readonly number[]`: Holds the tensor strides, uses `options.strides` if provided, `Tensor.getStrides(this.shape)` otherwise.
+* `public offset: number`: Holds the tensor storage offset, uses `options.offset` if provided, 0 otherwise.
+* `public numel: number`: Holds the tensor tensor size (number of real elements, not this.value.length), uses `options.numel` if provided, `Tensor.shapeToSize(this.shape)` otherwise.
 * `public grad?: Tensor`: Holds the tensor gradient, uses `options.grad` if provided, `undefined` otherwise to save memory.
 * `public requiresGrad: boolean`: Choose whether to do gradient-related operations behind the scenes, uses `options.requiresGrad` if provided, `false` otherwise.
 * `public gradFn: Function`: Called when computing gradient all over the DAG, used to feed gradient to its child tensors, uses `options.gradFn` if provided, `() => {}` otherwise.